Zero-point energy: Chaotic and emergent phenomena

-The idea that the vacuum energy can have multiple stable energy states is a leading hypothesis for the cause of cosmic inflation.
-In fact, it has been argued that these early vacuum fluctuations led to the expansion of the universe and in turn have guaranteed the non-equilibrium conditions necessary to drive order from chaos, as without such expansion the universe would have reached thermal equilibrium and no complexity could have existed.
-With the continued accelerated expansion of the universe, the cosmos generates an energy gradient that increases the "free energy" (i.e. the available, usable or potential energy for useful work) which the universe is able to utilize to create ever more complex forms of order.
-The only reason Earth's environment does not decay into an equilibrium state is that it receives a daily dose of sunshine and that, in turn, is due to the sun "polluting" interstellar space with decreasing entropy.
-The sun's fusion power is only possible due to the gravitational disequilibrium of matter that arose from cosmic expansion.
-In this essence, the vacuum energy can be viewed as the key cause of the negative entropy (i.e. structure) throughout the universe.
-That humanity might alter the morphology of the vacuum energy to create an energy gradient for useful work is the subject of much controversy.

 Purported applications

 Physicists overwhelmingly reject any possibility that the zero-point energy field can be exploited to obtain useful energy (work) or uncompensated momentum; such efforts are seen as tantamount to perpetual motion machines.

 Nevertheless, the allure of free energy has motivated such research, usually falling in the category of fringe science.
 As long ago as 1889 (before quantum theory or discovery of the zero point energy) Nikola Tesla proposed that useful energy could be obtained from free space, or what was assumed at that time to be an all-pervasive aether.
 Others have since claimed to exploit zero-point or vacuum energy with a large amount of pseudoscientific literature causing ridicule around the subject.
 Despite rejection by the scientific community, harnessing zero-point energy remains an interest of research, particularly in the US where it has attracted the attention of major aerospace/defence contractors and the U.S. Department of Defense as well as in China, Germany, Russia and Brazil.